Mitchus/nigschule/Englisch/Obama.md

+The speech delivered by President Barack Obama on September 20, 2016, is concerned with the progress made during his presidency and the contemporary global challenges.

 1. Metaphor

 - Example: "the growing threat of climate change could define the contours of this century more dramatically than any other."